H2SO4T/ARES/Readme.md

 # Requirements

-* python3
 * Android emulator or smartphone
 * MacOS or Ubuntu or Windows
-* python3.5 and above
+* python3.5 to 3.7 (tensorflow limitation)

 # Compatible with

-* Android from 6.0 to 10.0
+* Android from 4.4 to 11.0

 # Installation and Setup